xmos/sw_usb_audio/doc/rst/drivers.rst

     - Available for Windows 10 and Windows 11 operating systems
     - Designed for professional audio devices and consumer-style devices
     - Supports ASIO for transparent and low-latency audio streaming
-    - Supports Windows sound APIs such as WSAPI, DirectSound, MME
+    - Supports Windows sound APIs such as WASAPI, DirectSound, MME
     - Supports high-end audio features such as bit-perfect PCM up to 768 kHz sampling rate, native DSD format (through ASIO) up to DSD1024
     - Supports multiple clock sources such as S/PDIF, ADAT or WCLK inputs
     - Supports MIDI 1.0 class, including MIDI port sharing